nilin/cancellations/Readme.txt

-Modify example.py by commenting/uncommenting the lines defining target/learner.
-Once again run
+To run example with different parameters, modify and run

->python example.py
+>python batch.py